X-Carve Pro or Shapeoko Pro?

 The frame of Shapeoko Pro is made of machined aluminum extrusion.

-Underneath the work bed, multiple extruded cross members rest flat on the table and provide a solid foundation for carrying load.
+Underneath the work bed, multiple extruded cross members rest flat on the table and provide a solid foundation for carrying the load.

 It makes the work bed as stable as the workbench on which it rests and prevents it from sagging under heavy loads.